 Igloo is known for producing high-quality igloo portable ice maker machines.
-The units are extremely attractive and would go well in any household.
+The units are essentially bullet ice makers that are extremely attractive and would go well in any household.
+Although crunchy nugget style ice makers are getting some traction lately, good old igloo ice makers have their own charm and will arguably continue to be timeless classics.
 However, some issues may arise from regular use, making it difficult to manufacture ice cubes.
 And it’s frustrating when it doesn’t function properly.
 Some first-time customers may even have trouble setting up and running the igloo portable ice maker.

 Although a lot of these issues would require you to clean the unit, there is a possibility that you might need to reset your igloo portable ice maker also.
 Hence, this blog will guide you with step-by-step instructions on how to reset igloo ice maker along with different solutions for igloo ice maker troubleshooting.

 How To Reset Igloo Ice Maker

 In case you are wondering how to reset igloo ice maker, follow the below-given steps in order to do so:

 - Disconnect the igloo ice maker from the main power source

 - Proceed with draining the water reservoir

 - Empty the ice basket by opening the lid

 - Take a soft cloth and clean all the metal tubes thoroughly

 - Put back the lid of your igloo ice maker